 Most states, including Florida, require licensure and regulatory approval prior to the marketing of insurance products.
-Typically, licensure review is comprehensive and includes a review of a company's business plan, solvency, reinsurance, character of its officers and directors, rates, forms and other financial and non-financial aspects of a company.
+Typically, licensure review is comprehensive and includes a review of a company's business plan, solvency, reinsurance, rates, and forms, the character of its officers and directors and other of its financial and non-financial aspects.
 The regulatory authorities may not allow entry into a new market by not granting a license.
 In addition, regulatory authorities may preclude or delay our entry into markets by disapproving or withholding approval of our product filings.